Hiring subcontractors for your painting business? Set clear expectations and terms with a painting subcontractor agreement.

 The following sections are included in the above documents:

-Outline how the subcontractor is to submit invoices and any terms such as retainage, back charges, payment times, etc.
+Outline how the subcontractor is to submit painting invoices and any terms such as retainage, back charges, payment times, etc.

 You might require your subs to use properly maintained equipment or that their workmanship conforms to product manufacturer guidelines.